yogendratamang48/terraform-provider-mysql/README.md

 **This repository is an unofficial fork**

-The fork is mostly based of the official (now archived) repo.
+The fork is mostly based on the official (now archived) repo.
-The provider has also some extra changes and solves almost all the reported issues.
+The provider also includes some extra changes and resolves almost all the reported issues.

-I incorporated changes by winebarrel/terraform-provider-mysql.
-Because I found out about that repo only after some work, PR cannot be created easily now.
-Feel free to create a PR with my code to their repo or the other way around.
+I incorporated changes from [winebarrel/terraform-provider-mysql](https://github.com/winebarrel/terraform-provider-mysql), another fork from the official repo.

 [![Build Status](https://www.travis-ci.com/petoju/terraform-provider-mysql.svg?branch=master)](https://www.travis-ci.com/petoju/terraform-provider-mysql)